DMTF/Redfish-Interface-Emulator/README.md

 * The HTTPS property specifies whether HTTP or HTTPS will used by the client
 * The SPEC property specifies whether the computer system is represented as a Redfish ComputerSystem (SPEC = “Redfish”) or another schema.
 * The TRAYS property specifies the path to the resources that will make up the initial resource pools.
 These simple resource pools are depleted as computer systems are composed.
 Multiple trays can be specified.
+* The POPULATE property specifies the path to the file used by the INFRAGEN module to populate the Redfish Interface backend.
+If the file does not exist or if POPULATE is not defined, the emulator will start empty.

 ### Copying a mockup ###
 The location for the static mockup is in the directory ./api_emulator/redfish/static.
 The emulator comes with a copy of an earlier Redfish mockup.
 This can be replaced with any new mockup file.